OpenDSA/OpenDSA/RST/en/Glossary.rst

       values for the parameters and apply the equation to yield an estimated solution.

+   evaluation
+      The act of finding the value for a polynomial at a given point.

    exact-match query
       Records are accessed by unique identifier.

    exceptions
       Exceptions are techniques used to predict possible runtime errors and handle them properly.

    exchange
       A swap of adjacent records in an array.